 Bellagio has a priority queue at the main reception desk for M life elite members, which most people can get by matching their status from World of Hyatt.
 Explorist and Globalist members both receive M life Gold, which is a step down from the old Gold Passport program that provided M life Platinum to Hyatt’s Diamond members.

 However, as a perk of being a blogger I was gifted M life NOIR status, an invitation-only tier, several years ago.
 I keep wondering when they’ll take it away since I clearly don’t qualify.
-On the other hand, status itself doesn’t provide many benefits (comps require actual gambling).
+On the other hand, status itself doesn’t provide many benefits (comps require actual gambling as confirmed by my friend, who stayed there and runs Sportwettenanbieter).
 The status probably has its intended effect in that, on the few occasions I travel to Las Vegas, I do try to stay at MGM properties for things like a shorter taxi queue and expedited check-in.

 There is also a separate VIP reception that I believe is exclusive to M life Platinum and NOIR members or invited guests.
 This is located behind the Petrossian Bar, with unmarked entrances from the casino floor and the conservatory.